attunehq/attune/docs/rfd/001-initial-design.md

 # Design

-ArmorCD is a secure, fast publishing tool for Debian packages.
+Attune is a secure, fast publishing tool for Debian packages.

 ## Definitions

 In this document, there are two kinds of users:

-1. **Developers** are users of Armor, who develop and distribute packages using Armor.
+1. **Developers** are users of Attune, who develop and distribute packages using Attune.
 2. **Consumers** are users of developers' repositories, who install packages from developers' repositories.

 ## Requirements